 Amount withdrawn per day will be included in weekly limit of Rs.24000 from a savings account.
 If you go to bank to withdraw money using cheque leaf or withdrawal slip you can only withdraw balance amount.
 It will be calculated after deducting ATM withdrawal’s in that week from withdrawal limit of Rs.24000.

 Government has decided to increase ATM withdrawal limit to Rs 10,000 a day.
 ATM withdrawal limit from savings bank accounts will continue at Rs 24,000 a day for the time being, even though weekly limit is capped to Rs.24000 per week.

 Economic Affairs Secretary Shaktikanta Das confirmed about new regulations on ATM withdrawals in India.

 ATM withdrawal limit per day from a bank account is now Rs.24,000 which will be included in weekly limit.

 What are new ATM Transaction fees charges in 2017

 Another doubt of many people is regarding ATM transaction fees that is deductible by Banks in India from 2017.

 ATM Transaction fees will be applicable on all transactions in a month exceeding first Five free transactions.
 It is expected that free transactions will eb further decreased to 3 in coming days.Most transactions done are charged ATM fees from 1 January 2017 (1-1-17) They are as follows,

 - Mini Statement

-If you want to withdraw Rs.10000 make sure you do it in a single transaction.
+If you want to withdraw Rs.24000 make sure you do it in a single or 2 transactions based on ATM counter rules.
 If not your ATM transactions limit will soon exceed five per month.